Last Updated: May 18, 2023

 - : Less of a go-to combat teleportation option than Misty Step, but it has better range and doesn’t require line of sight, so it’s more powerful outside of combat or if you need to completely escape an encounter.
 You’ll still get more frequent use out of Misty Step thanks to its Bonus Action casting time and lower-level spell slot requirement, but Dimension Door can get you through walls and locked doors.

 - : Situational.
 Not a great option in combat, but out of combat this provides a passably safe way to scout an area or to trick other creatures if mundane stealth won’t do the trick for some reason.

 - : One Face skill and you add your Wisdom modifier to all Charisma checks on top of any Charisma modifier.
-This is enough to make you a decent Face without high Charisma, but a little bit is still a great idea.
+This is enough to make you an effective Face without high Charisma, but a little bit is still a great idea.
 You don’t want 8 Charisma dragging you down.

 The obvious use case is to take charm/fear effects from your enemies and essentially redirect them back at your enemies.
 That works great, and can lead to scenarios like dragons being frightened by their own Frightful Presence.
 To make this as effective as possible, you want allies in your party who can reliably pass saving throws against charm/fear effects.
 These are nearly always Wisdom or Charisma saves, so high scores in those ability scores and proficiency in the saves both help, but also look for racial traits like Brave and class features which help like Aura of Protection.

 The less-obvious use case is using this offensively.
-If you have allies who can produce charm/fear effects (often spellcasters, but there are non-spell options too), you can capitalize on any creatures who pass saves against your allies’ abilities and force the creature to make another save against Beguiling Twist.
+If you have allies who can produce charm/fear effects (often spellcasters, but there are non-spell options too), you can capitalize on any creatures who pass saves against your allies’ abilities and force another creature to save against Beguiling Twist.

 effective, but likely difficult to use to its greatest potential.